davids-labs/lab/README.md

 This is the "builder" side of the app:

 - 2-column drag-and-drop canvas
-- Structured block types (BOM, build guide, spec table, markdown, media, etc.)
+- Structured and engineering block types (BOM, build guide, case study, pinout, gcode, spec table, markdown, media, etc.)
 - Visibility toggles for public inclusion
-- Live preview engine
+- Live preview engine with click-to-edit bridge
+- Theme/layout controls in customiser route
-- Export to HTML and ZIP
+- Export to HTML (single-file) and ZIP (assets folder)
 - Git-backed history and publish flows

 ---